Hatice Ferhan Kömürcü*, Gıyas Ayberk and Ömer Anlar Pages 1 - 4 ( 4 )

 Case Report: A 36-year-old female patient presenting with anosmia, headache, memory disturbance, and visual impairment and operated with the diagnosis of olfactory groove meningioma was reported.
 In the postoperative period, optic nerve sheath meningioma was detected in the imaging performed due to the persistence of visual impairment.

 Conclusion: Olfactory groove and optic nerve sheath meningiomas are rare tumors and can be diagnosed late because they progress slowly.
 Early diagnosis and treatment may affect the prognosis and morbidity of these patients favorably.

-Olfactory groove meningioma, optic nerve sheath meningioma, anosmia, intracranial tumors, prognosis.
+Olfactory groove meningioma, optic nerve sheath meningioma, anosmia

 Department of Neurology, University of Health Sciences, Fatih Sultan Mehmet Training and Research Hospital, Istanbul, Department of Neurosurgery, Ankara Yıldırım Beyazıt University, Ankara, Department of Neurology, Ankara Yıldırım Beyazıt University, Ankara